Skydiver Baumgartner says was defending self when punched man

-VIENNA (Reuters) - Felix Baumgartner, the skydiver who made headlines around the world last month after jumping from a balloon near the edge of space, will try to overturn an assault conviction next week, saying he acted in self-defense, his lawyer said on Friday.
+VIENNA, Nov 2 (Reuters) - Felix Baumgartner, the skydiver who made headlines around the world last month after jumping from a balloon near the edge of space, will try to overturn an assault conviction next week, saying he acted in self-defence, his lawyer said on Friday.

 He parachuted from a balloon above the Earth last month, setting a record for the highest skydive and breaking the sound barrier in the process.